 - Other portions of the Thompson Products plant extended across the railroad tracks towards East 65th Street and north to Cedar Avenue

 The Ramo-Wooldridge Corporation, formed on September 16, 1953, 42 from two lead developers of the Falcon radar-guided missile at Hughes Aircraft, became a lead contractor for intercontinental ballistic missiles in the fall of 1954.
-42 35 The very definition of the company reflected the increasing complexity of the weapon systems, which had evolved from simple weapons and into components that worked together through electromechanical, electronic and hardware processes.
-Ramo-Wooldridge’s Guided Missile Research Division had proven its worth on the Atlas, Titan and Thor programs, and its maturing General Electronics Group was developing plans to move from customer-funded research-and-development contracts into production.
+42 35 The very definition of the company reflected the increasing complexity of the weapon systems, which had evolved from simple weapons and into components that worked together through electromechanical, electronic, and hardware processes.
+Ramo-Wooldridge’s Guided Missile Research Division had proven its worth on the Atlas, Titan, and Thor programs, and its maturing General Electronics Group was developing plans to move from customer-funded research-and-development contracts into production.
 41

 Thompson Products became a major investor in Ramo-Wooldridge, holding exclusive rights to the preferred stock and Class A shares.
 42 In October 1958, Thompson invested $20 million, or 20% of its net worth, into Ramo-Wooldridge, and the two companies merged to form the Thompson-Ramo-Wooldridge (TRW).
 44

 The Ashland Avenue properties became part of TRW’s Light Metals division.
 32 On January 27, 1961, TRW announced plans to acquire a 55-acre tract on Pleasant Valley Road in Independence for a $3 million master warehouse and headquarters for its automotive replacement parts division, replacing their Ashland Road facility.
-36 TRW sold their Ashland Road complex on November 1, 1962, for approximately $500,000 to Albert A. Levin, a Cleveland attorney and real estate investor.
+36 TRW sold their Ashland Road complex on November 1, 1962, for approximately $500,000 to Albert A. Levin, a Cleveland attorney, and real estate investor.
 34 TRW continued to occupy the buildings under terms of a five-year lease while their Independence facility was leased to other tenants.

 In 1963, Tapco became known as TRW Equipment Group as part of a branding effort for its groups and divisions.
 45 47

-By the mid-1980s, energy prices were dropping and defence spending began a sustained decline as the Cold War waned.
+By the mid-1980s, energy prices were dropping and defense spending began a sustained decline as the Cold War waned.
 47 In 1985, TRW began divesting non-strategic businesses, such as aircraft components, dissolving their Light Metals division between 1978 and 1989.
 40

 Virden Manufacturing Company

-The Howler Manufacturing Company, a manufacturer of brass, electroplaters and other metal goods, was renamed to the Virden Manufacturing Company in 1919.
+The Howler Manufacturing Company, a manufacturer of brass, electroplaters and other metal goods, was renamed the Virden Manufacturing Company in 1919.
 9 In October, the company moved to a new factory along Longfellow Avenue.
 4

-In 1920, a two-story addition at Ashland Road and Longfellow, designed by E. McGeorge, was let to contract in May for $60,000.
+In 1920, two-story addition at Ashland Road and Longfellow, designed by E. McGeorge, was let to contract in May for $60,000.
 7 Construction work was completed by the Myers-Kuhn Construction Company.
 8 A contract was let to the Griffin Construction Company in 1925 for a one-story machine shop and storage building, also designed by McGeorge.
 6 Two expansions in 1936 and 1940 were built by the Higley Company for warehousing.
 14 16 Over the ensuing years, the company expanded into the manufacture of fluorescent and incandescent lighting equipment, 9 and then into commercial and residential lighting products.
 11

 By 1963, Virden had expanded over to the former TRW facilities along Ashland Road.